rlite/rlite/README.md

     10.10.10.52     ynorm.IPCP

-On both X and Y, load *rlite* kernel modules and run the **rlite-uipcps** deamon (in foreground in the example)
+On both X and Y, load *rlite* kernel modules and run the **rlite-uipcps** daemon (in foreground in the example)

     $ sudo modprobe rlite
     $ sudo modprobe rlite-normal